joe7575/pdp13/manuals/manualXL_EN.md

 ## Very Short Example

 Here is a concrete example that shows how to use the mod.
-The aim is to switch on the TechAge signal lamp (not the PDP-13 Color Lamp!).
+The aim is to switch on the TechAge signal lamp or Tubelib Lamp (not the PDP-13 Color Lamp!).
 To do this, you have to output the value 1 via an `out` command at the port where the lamp is "connected".
 The assembler program for this looks like this:

 ```assembly
 move A, #1   ; Load the A register with value 1